golmschenk/qusi/docs/source/tutorials/basic_transit_identification_dataset_construction.md

 # Basic transit identification dataset construction

 This tutorial will show you how we built the datasets for the {doc}`/tutorials/basic_transit_identification_with_prebuilt_components` tutorial.
 This will also show how this can be adjusted for your own datasets.
 This tutorial expects you have already completed the {doc}`/tutorials/basic_transit_identification_with_prebuilt_components` tutorial and that you have the `examples` directory as obtained in that tutorial.
-Telling `qusi` how to access and use your data is the most complex part of using `qusi`.
-So if this tutorial seems a bit challenging, don't worry, this is hardest part.

 ## User defined components of a qusi dataset